An interview with Rishi Tripathy

 I’m so grateful for that experience.
 He basically had me riding shotgun all summer, sitting in pitch meetings with founders, reviewing deals, doing diligence, learning how the entire capital network and founder ecosystem play together.

 I was learning a lot about how companies start, and grow.
 And it was so inspiring.
-I realized that, although I was really excited for my job at Google, I was nowhere near as excited as the founders we met with were about the things they were building.
+I realized that, although I was really excited for my development job at Google, I was nowhere near as excited as the founders we met with were about the things they were building.

 I’d say I’m pretty entrepreneurial, and that experience really reinvigorated me.
 I thought, wow, that seems really cool, to be on a journey where you’re that excited about your work.